RepoLingo

 • File hierarchies and relationships

-• Code content with proper syntax formatting
+• Code content with syntax formatting

-• Directory structures and organization
+• Directory structures

 • Import/export relationships between files